Lessons learned from 17,000 user interviews

 April 17, 2025

-I spent several months working on Resubscribe alongside two other friends.
+I spent several months working on Resubscribe alongside two friends.
 We took the product from idea to five paying customers before shutting it down in late 2024 due to lack of product-market fit.

 The product